horminka/horminka.github.io/about-us.md

 # What do we do?

-  * We aim to contribute to satisfy society’s needs using science and technology
+  * We satisfy society’s needs using science and technology

   * We promote the generation of ideas from individuals and the community,